 If this is your first time monetizing IoT or offering a new pricing model, prepare yourself for the change with our 4 Considerations of Consumption-Based Pricing blog post.

 Another way IoT companies can monetize their offering is through their data.
 Measuring and analyzing customer or device data will become a staple for IoT monetization offerings.

 We’re predicting insurance companies, healthcare facilities, and car manufacturers to be big buyers for scenarios like tracking good drivers versus bad drivers, monitoring patients after a physical therapy session or checkup, and evaluating future opportunities for automobile design and manufacturing.

 In order to capture and share data with key stakeholders, companies also need to track the amount of money they’re spending on data usage.
 This will help your organization’s IoT monetization strategy in developing a profitable price point and generate revenue from your data.

 The good news?
 Rev.io does the heavy lifting on usage-rating and IoT billing operations, so you can spend time scaling your business.
 With existing integrations in place to seamlessly manage new orders, service usage, tax calculation, and support, Rev.io alleviates IoT billing and customer management pain.
-The proof is in the platform – Rev.io clients grow by more than double the industry average.
+The proof is in the usage-based billing platform – Rev.io clients grow by more than double the industry average.
 Contact Rev.io to get in touch with our team of experts today to see what our subscription billing platform and back office solutions can do for you.